John Ramsay, 1st Earl of Holderness: Gowrie conspiracy

+Wedding at court

-The peak of Haddington's influence may have occurred at his marriage to Lady Elizabeth Radclyffe, daughter of the Earl of Sussex, on 9 February 1608; James himself gave away the bride at the wedding.
+The peak of Haddington's influence may have occurred at his marriage to Lady Elizabeth Radclyffe, daughter of the Earl of Sussex.
+In November 1607, the courtier George Chaworth wrote that their wedding plans had disappointed one of Anne of Denmark's maids of honour, who was moved to "wear willow, and keep her Christmas in the country".

+On 9 February 1608, James himself gave away the bride at the wedding.
 The marriage was celebrated at Whitehall Palace with the masque The Hue and Cry After Cupid, by Ben Jonson and Inigo Jones.
-King James gave him a diamond feather jewel bought for £300 from John Blomeart, and paid off Haddington's debts of £10,000, and sent the bride a gold cup containing a grant of lands worth an income of £600 per year.
-Later, Haddington was supplanted as James's favourite, first by Robert Carr, 1st Earl of Somerset, and then by George Villiers, 1st Duke of Buckingham.
+The masque was performed by the Earls of Arundel, Pembroke, Montgomery, Theophilus Howard, and Robert Rich, and seven Scottish courtiers, the Duke of Lennox, Lord D'Aubigny, Hay, the Master of Mar, young Erskine, Sanquhar, and Kennedy.
+Each was asked to contribute £300.
+King James gave Haddington a diamond feather jewel bought for £300 from John Blomeart, paid off Haddington's debts of £10,000, and sent the bride a gold cup containing a grant of lands worth an income of £600 per year.

 Lady Haddington danced in the masque Tethys' Festival to celebrate the creation of Prince Henry as Prince of Wales on 5 June 1610.
 She died of smallpox on 6 December 1618.
 None of their children survived to adulthood.
 Also around that time, he resigned the title Lord Ramsay of Melrose in favour of his cousin, Sir George Ramsay of Dalhousie.
 The new Lord Ramsay of Melrose had that title altered to Lord Ramsay of Dalhousie, and is the ancestor of the Earls of Dalhousie.

 In 1619, Haddington, dismayed at missing appointment to the Earldom of Montgomery, left Britain and retired to France.
 In 1620 James lured back his old favourite with a gift of £7,000, and created him Baron Kingston upon Thames and Earl of Holderness in the English peerage (22 January 1621).

 Around July 1624 Holderness married his second wife, Martha Cockayne, daughter of a Northamptonshire knight.
 She survived him; they had no children.

 Holderness died in January 1626 and was buried on 28 February that year in Chapel of St Paul, Westminster Abbey.
 Since he left no children, his line became extinct.
 A lawyer, Sir Thomas Hamilton, was subsequently created Earl of Haddington.